 Capitol Reef National Park is one of my favorite national parks.
-There are bright orange rock formations, but I fell in love with the monolithic rocks we encountered on the many offroad trails and delightfully surprised by the park’s fruit orchard’s planted by pioneering Mormons.
+There are bright orange rock formations, but I fell in love with the monolithic rocks we encountered on the many offroad trails and delightfully surprised by the park’s fruit orchards planted by pioneering Mormons.
 The fruit orchards still bear fruit that goes into pies they sell at the park!

 Chaco Culture National Historic Park

 Chaco Culture National Historic Park is not easy to access, but so worth it!
 We visited this ancient pueblos region while staying in Kirtland, New Mexico.
-You can walk through the well-preserved ruins and building, hike around the canyons and enjoy an unobstructed view of the stars.
+You can walk through the well-preserved ruins and buildings, hike around the canyons and enjoy an unobstructed view of the stars.
 It is amazing to walk through and imagine the very sophisticated lives of the first peoples of the American Southwest.

 Grand Teton National Park

 I believe that Grand Teton National Park is the most beautiful national park that I have visited to date.
 You have the majestic mountain range, gorgeous lakes, and beautiful prairies.
-Throw in all the wildlife – bears, elk, moose, buffalo and more – and you’ve got yourself an epic visit.
+Throw in all the wildlife – bears, elk, moose, buffalo, and more – and you’ve got yourself an epic visit.
 Also, there’s Jackon Hole, a little bit of civilization not too far from the park, a bonus in my book.